 There are two things that stand out about Astelias : 1.
 If you never get around to repotting them, they really don't seem to mind and 2.
 In the wetter parts of New Zealand (from where they come) they grow as epiphytes in trees.
 Plants that behave like that (there aren't many) seem to derive food and moisture from the atmosphere.
 They don't seem immensely bothered as to whether they grow in the sun or the shade either.
 So how can we make these - potentially - beautiful spiky plants happy?
-Good drainage is clearly a part of it - they hate having wet feet and the other thing is avoid very cold gardens and if in an unusually cold winter, they collapse, don't wish the damage away.
-Cut them down to almost nothing in March and they'll grow back.
+Good drainage is clearly a part of it - they hate boggy ground and the other thing is avoid very cold gardens and if in an unusually cold winter, they collapse, cut them down to almost nothing in March and they'll grow back.
 Remember that plants from New Zealand start growing in relatively low temperatures so don't leave it too late to cut them back.
 I've seen healthy looking plants with leaves 2ft long and other healthy looking plant with leaves 5ft long.
-Why does the size they grow to vary so much??
+Why does the size they grow to, vary so much??
 Clearly the answer is that they get big because they're very happy so to re-phrase the question - what is it that makes them so happy?
 No easy answers but I hope the above may have cast a little light.

 All propagated by division (or splitting)